Cockroach Guide

 Physical Characteristics

-Cockroaches are flat, oval-shaped insects with long, thread-like antennae and six spiny legs.
-They range from 1/2 inch to over 2 inches depending on the species.
-Most have wings, though not all species fly.
-Their bodies are covered with a waxy coating that makes them resistant to many pesticides.
+Cockroaches are flat, oval-shaped insects.
+They have long antennae and six spiny legs.
+Their size ranges from 1/2 inch to over 2 inches depending on the species.
+Most have wings, but not all species can fly.
+A waxy coating covers their bodies.
+This coating helps them resist many pesticides.

 Common Species

-German Cockroaches - Small, tan roaches with two dark parallel stripes behind the head.
-The most common indoor species.
+• German Cockroaches: Small, tan roaches with two dark parallel stripes behind the head.
+They are the most common indoor species.

-American Cockroaches - Large, reddish-brown roaches that prefer warm, damp areas like basements and sewers.
+• American Cockroaches: Large, reddish-brown roaches that prefer warm, damp areas.
+You often find them in basements and sewers.

-Oriental Cockroaches - Dark, glossy roaches often called “water bugs” due to their preference for damp locations.
+• Oriental Cockroaches: Dark, glossy roaches often called “water bugs.”
+They prefer damp locations.

-Brown-Banded Cockroaches - Small, light brown roaches with distinctive banding across their wings.
+• Brown-Banded Cockroaches: Small, light brown roaches with banding across their wings.

 Cockroach Behavior and Biology